CCoA MAR

 CONTEXT AND CHALLENGES

 Morocco is increasingly asserting its position as an industrial platform and logistics hub for the African continent.
-Its progress in this endeavour is illustrated by the fact that the country has been the top car manufacturer in Africa since 2017.
-Another example is Tanger Med port, which was ranked the world’s sixth most effective port in the global Container Port Performance Index (CPPI) in 2022.
+The port of Tanger Med ranks fourth in the World Container Port Performance Index (CPPI) for 2023, making it the best port in Africa and Europe for the second year in a row.
 This drive has ushered in the development of various sectors, including electronics, agriculture, the agri-food industry, and information and communication technology (ICT).

-Keeping pace with this rapid development, Moroccan industry is gradually introducing the automation processes that are part of Industry 4.0, also known as the Fourth Industrial Revolution, which refers to the advance of information technology and connectivity permitting the digitalisation of objects, services and processes.
+To keep up with this rapid progress, Moroccan industry is gradually integrating automation processes in line with Industry 4.0.
+Also known as the Fourth Industrial Revolution, it refers to the advance of information technology and connectivity permitting the digitalisation of objects, services and processes.
 This transformation enables production processes to be optimised, thanks to vast data collection and processing capacity across industrial value chains.
-Industry 4.0 holds enormous potential for growth, and therefore for job creation, which Moroccan companies are keen to unlock.
-However, this industrial transformation also increases their need for automation specialists and widens the range of skills required.
+Industry 4.0 holds enormous potential for economic growth and job creation, which Moroccan companies are keen to unlock.
+However, it also increases the demand for automation specialists and expands the range of skills required.

-In spite of the wide variety of training options offered by public and private establishments in Morocco, companies often struggle to find experts in Industry 4.0 occupations.
-With a view to promoting job creation in this growth sector, Invest for Jobs has contributed to the setting up of the Competence Center on Automation (CCoA), a consortium of German and Moroccan industrial and academic partners that aims to improve the Industry 4.0 skills most in demand in Moroccan industry.
+Despite the variety of training programmes offered by both public and private institutions in Morocco, companies often face challenges in finding Industry 4.0 specialists.
+To address these challenges, Invest for Jobs played a key role in establishing the Competence Center on Automation (CCoA), a consortium of German and Moroccan industrial and academic partners that aimed to enhance the most in-demand Industry 4.0 skills in Morocco.

 PROJECT APPROACH AND PROJECT GOALS